romasku/tuya-zigbee-switch/docs/known_issues.md

 # Open issues

 These issues are not yet fixed and they affect every device.
-If you have devices on older versions, also read [# Closed issues](#closed-issues).
+If you have devices on older versions of the custom firmware, also read [# Closed issues](#closed-issues).

 ## Bi-stable relays draw too much power

 Discussion: [#70](https://github.com/romasku/tuya-zigbee-switch/issues/70) + Discord

-Bi-stable relays are sometimes found in switches without Neutral.
+Bi-stable (latching) relays are sometimes found in switches without Neutral.
 They require a pulse instead of constant power, **which is not implemented yet**.
 The higher power draw than stock firmware might **prevent the device from functioning properly**.